lopezdsr/sql-query/sql-query.md

 If the {{site.data.keyword.Db2_on_Cloud_short}} instance is in an {{site.data.keyword.Bluemix_notm}} account that is accessible to the SQL user, and the user can see the credentials for that instance (this requires the Operator privilege), then the database location can be specified using its instance CRN.
 The access to the database is performed with the user name and password found in the service credentials for this Db2 instance.
 Note that newly created Db2 instances don't have any service credentials; to create them, select the instance in the {{site.data.keyword.Bluemix_notm}} console and choose **Service credentials** > **New credential**.

-You can optionally override the user name and password in the credentials with a custom user and password or a custom API Key.
+You can optionally override the user name and password in the credentials with a custom user and password or a custom API key.
 To do so, store the secrets into {{site.data.keyword.keymanagementservicefull}} and specify an [access secret clause](/docs/services/sql-query?topic=sql-query-sql-reference#accessSecrets).
 Refer to the [security documentation](/docs/services/sql-query?topic=sql-query-security#accessauthentication) for further details.

 This option is typcially used with Db2 lite plans, which provide restricted access for a single user in a shared database.
 It can also be used with standard plans, but the service credentials for standard plans always allow full admin access.
-If the SQL user should only have restricted access to the target database, use the subsequent option "Hostname Location."
+If the SQL user should only have restricted access to the target database, use the subsequent option "Hostname Location".

 The CRN table has the form: